 Opening Remarks

-Conference leads Van Williams, Alexander Bustamante, and Camille Crittenden welcomed the participants, highlighting that AI engagement does not require technical expertise but must be balanced with privacy and compliance.
+Conference leads Van Williams, Alexander Bustamante, and Camille Crittenden welcomed the participants, highlighting that AI engagement does not require technical expertise.
+That being said, a rigorous understanding of ethical elements, including privacy and compliance, is key to success.
 Camille Crittendon encouraged participants to identify three challenges AI might solve, learn about three new tools, and connect with three new colleagues.

 Interactive Plenary: “We Shape AI, AI Shapes Us”